Admission Requirements (Pre-Economics, Liberal Arts Concentration)

 Degree Total = 120 Credit Hours

 To obtain this degree, students must meet the University requirements of a GPA of at least 2.0 overall and in the courses for the major.
 Students must earn a minimum grade of C in all required Progression, Core, and Major Courses.
-When students repeat a course, both the old and new grades are included in the major and overall GPA.
-Courses repeated under the Grade Replacement Policy are excluded from the major and overall GPA computation.
+When students repeat a course, both the old and new grades are included in the overall GPA.
+Courses repeated under the Grade Replacement Policy are excluded from the overall GPA computation.
 However, this repeated course does count as an attempt.
 Students must also meet the Belk College of Business residency requirements listed under the “Degree Requirements” heading on the main College of Business page .

 For details about the Business Honors Program, visit the program page .